ember-engines/ember-engines.com/markdown/guide/testing.md

 ## Testing Engines

 > The in-repo-engine & in-repo-addon don't have support for separate tests.
-If you want to create a separation of concerns between the app and your engine, extract the functionality into a normal addon.
+If you want to maintain a separation of concerns between your app and engine, convert the engine into a separate addon.

 * To test an `in-repo-engine`, we must set up the tests from the host app